Developmental milestones for baby twins during the first year, how and when will they develop new skills?

 Developmental milestones may be learnt later than the average baby if born prematurely, have a low birth weight or have health issues after birth progressing more slower.

 If your baby twins were born two months preterm then they will likely develop two months slower.
 Babies who are premature (born before week 37 of gestation) will often have two ages, the day they were born and their adjusted age which is when they were actually due.

 So baby twins who are 6 months old now but were born 6 weeks premature will have an adjusted age of 4.5 months, this is true for all preemie babies.

 This information is very useful for both you and your health care provider helping to evaluate a preemie baby’s development.

-Generally a preterm baby will catch up developmentally within two years, often the catch-up will be in shorter amounts of time.
+Generally a preterm baby will catch up developmentally within two years, often the catch-up will be in a shorter amount of time.
 Though very small babies may take a bit longer.
 When it feels right or from the say so from your doctor you can stop adjusting your twin’s age.